 - Stir well so they are all coated

 - Use a good non-stick baking tray or line a tray with a silpat

 - Pour the strawberry mixture onto the tray and spread them out well.

 - After 30 mins carefully turn each strawberry over.
 I used a fork and a spoon to do this.

 - Put back in the oven and cook for another 15 minutes.

 - Remove from the oven and allow to cool.

-- Add all the ingredients to a blender or food processor.
+- Add all the ingredients to a high powered blender.